GD399-OSD/OSD-book/Introduction/flos-regularly.md

 Is there a pedagogical or ethical problem with that?
 Is it made worse by the fact that we can't get at any of the components under the hood? and I don't mean make or modify the software, I just mean even the basics of having file formats that aren't easily interchangeable or editable w/out their tools.
 Most of the libre design tools use some sort of open format, or at least text-editable format if you are mising the program.
 Scribus and Nodebox for example, their file formats are really both just special xml documents.
 Opening in a text editor means you can still pretty easily "read" the design even if you can't see it.
 This means that you can edit, improve, and reflow your file w/out even needing to have Scribus installed!
 If you can figure out the xml, you can make actual meaningful edits to your layout w/out the gui!
 Try that in Indesign.

+Designing at its heart should be a set of skills, processes, patterns, ways of thinking, that are agnostic to discipline or tool.
+Obviously one needs some manner of experiential knowledge with a tool or medium or format in order successfully realize their vision, but in an abstract way.
+One of my favorite things about modernists like Massimo Vignelli is that thinking that their designing could be applied to anything -- you need an identity?
+I can use my design knowledge to do that.
+You need a teacup?
+I can design that too.
+You need a suit?
+I can design a suit... a chair? wallpaper? table? business card? check check check check.
+That is agnostic to the tools of production.
+Have we tied the tools of production too closely to the designing?? what does open source change about that?

+Something interesting about us designers is that we are using the same operating systems and softwares [CAN I GET A STAT FOR THIS????
+NEED SOME FACTS].
+In a field that values creativity and inventiveness, how can we be good at designing new interfaces and layouts when we all are looking at and fiddling with the same set of things as each other (and looking at the same visual inspiration on the internet [TRENDLIST?
+PINTEREST?])?

+One thing about a _good_ interface is that goodness to a user is often about familiarity.
+There is a certain amount of intuitiveness that you want to achieve, but in the end I like my Mac because I've been using macs for 30 years (a Mac SE from 1988 was my family's first comp I really remember using a lot).
+My colleagues that exclusively have used Windows or the few that are die hard Linux afficianados feel the same for their chosen ecosystems.
+The things I am used to work as expected, those other tools don't, thus this one I understand is good and those are bad.

+I ran into this with my students.
+I requested that they all try to use open source alternatives to Adobe products for the term.
+Most of them indulged me by at least installing inkscape, gimp, scribus, blender, etc. on their machines, but in the end claimed they were too hard to get to make the "finished" work they were trying to make... it was bad software and they couldn't make it work.
+I would argue that goodness and badness isn't really the issue -- its learned behavior that's the issue.
+It's like knowing how to play a piano, and then being handed a guitar having never played one before -- you can figure out the notes and maybe generally make something musical, but you wouldn't be able to say, play all the pieces of music you'd already learned for the piano with any skill.
+By forcing yourself to try alternative tools you are actually making yourself a better designer.
+You see more things, you experience more, you might find that there are multiple ways of drawing vector paths (for example, Inkscape has 5 different kinds of vector path options when you select the pen tool compared to illustrator's one (Illustrator only draws good old beziers))

+Is there something aesthetically important we can learn from open source?

+OSD represents and emerging form of infrastructure that, at its heart, enable non-hierarchical community sourced collaboration?

+OSD is rooted in vernacular techniques.
+Sharing, iterating, copying whatever works best was what allowed communities to develop effective tools, clothing, shelter, objects, etc. A similar set of practices, more or less everywhere, allowed for forms to slowly iterate, progress, improve, disperse, but still to generate local flavor and specialization.
+Aesthetics, materials, decoration, forms are able to grow and evolve based on specific locations, but the general idea of iterative, open, designs was the way pretty much all cultures "designed" in the past.
+Successful techniques were discovered to address local environmental conditions in an economic, reliable, easily duplicable manner.

+Interest in this vernacular approach began to surface within communities of computer scientists (this was also how scientific knowledge often is shared and grows) ... this became (and is called variously) F/LOS: Free, Libre, Open Source...............

+Equal parts pragmatism and utopia...

+Values openness, innovation, viability over profit.

+Premised on the practices of sharing and increasing knowledge

+Focus is not on the development of commodity, but on addressing the needs of community members through continuous user-sourced feedback and iteration. (referece Proton from Firefox?)

+As designers we can integrate open principles into our practices simply by being more transparent and sharing more... sharing assets, data, visual components, processes...
+By making generosity a key component of practice, designers can build a rich ecosystem of collaboration and inspiration.

+release early, release often -- share and share, iterate, collect feedback and data, make more and show people as soon as is possible.
+Don't wait until perfect.

 --------------------------------------------------------------------------------

 [^1]: F/LOS stands for "Free/Libre Open Source," it describes anything that fits into the realm of "free as in freedom," either the original Richard Stallman, GNU meaning of "free," to the more contemporary business friendly open source...
 It is also employed as F/LOSS -- the last S meaning "Software" -- Free/Libre Open Source Software.

+[^2]: Open Fields Catalog... figure it out tomorrow!

 [^2]: Eric Schrijver, This is the First Day of the rest of my life...
 (Libre design mag?)

+[^3]: Eric Schrijver, This is the First Day of the rest of my life...
+(Libre design mag?)

+[^4]: Bjarke Ingels; BRIAN ENO & BJARKE INGELS - ON INSTRUMENTS OF CHANGE (Live at Heartland Festival 2016) <https://www.youtube.com/watch?v=4wMhvUHftUo>